jacobhal/react/02_refresh_next_generation_javascript/README.md

 numbers.splice(4, 1, 'Hej'); // [1, 2, 3, 4, 'Hej'] (replace at index 4)
 numbers.splice(2, 2, 'Hej', 'Hallå'); // [1, 2, 'Hej', 'Hallå', 5]
 ```

+## Cancel default browser action in jQuery
+If you use `return false` in a jQuery function you will cancel the default browser action (such as a form submitting etc.).

+`return false` does the following things in the background:

+1. event.preventDefault();
+2. event.stopPropagation();
+3. Stops callback execution and returns immediately when called.